ucsb-cs156/w24/lab/jpa00.md

 `Hello.java` to Gradescope for grading.

-# This lab requires Java 17.
+# This course requires Java 17.

 If you want to try to do this lab using CSIL, read this carefully:

 * Java 17 was installed on CSIL on 01/02/2022, so we are hoping that you can do this lab on CSIL, but it may require some configuration of your CSIL account; instructions are included in the lab.
-* If you do *not* do the configuration, you might get Java 18 instead.
+* If you do *not* do the configuration, you might get Java 18, 19 or 20 instead.
 That's likely not a problem for this particular lab (though I can't guarantee that!), but it is likely to be a problem at *some* point.
 So good to get this sorted now.
 * The short version is this: you need to set the environnment variable `JAVA_HOME` to `/usr/lib/jvm/java-17-openjdk`, and possibly modify your path.
 * If you don't know what that means, then read and follow the instructions carefully.